lvgl/lv_binding_micropython/README.md

 Currently supported drivers for Micropyton are

-- LVGL built-in drivers such ase the unix/Linux SDL (display, mouse, keyboard) and Frame Buffer (`/dev/fb0`)
+- LVGL built-in drivers such use the unix/Linux SDL (display, mouse, keyboard) and Frame Buffer (`/dev/fb0`)
 - ILI9341 driver for ESP32
 - XPT2046 driver for ESP32
 - FT6X36 (capacitive touch IC) for ESP32